 I see the daily effects of this when it comes to parenting my kids.
 At any given moment, my head is filled with all sorts of things I want to teach or experience with them, but more often that not, they get set aside for another day, another season, or a later time when life has slowed down.
 In years past, those unrealized good intentions have left me with a healthy dose of The Mom Guilt, but I’m learning that those feelings just aren’t mine to carry; most of us are doing the best we can, and it’s important that we offer ourselves grace for whatever is left undone.

 So cue my Summer of Good Intentions.
-As my kids have been wrapping up their school years, we have spent some time coming up with a Summer Bucket List: two months worth of small, daily bits of happiness to chalk onto our calendar in the coming weeks.
+As my kids were wrapping up their school years, we came up with a Summer Bucket List.
+It’s two months of small, daily bits of happiness to chalk onto our calendar in the coming weeks.
 The idea is that each day of the summer will have one designated activity (go on a picnic! paint a picture! play hopscotch! swim at the pool!) that we’ll jot out and capture via a photograph or some kind of memento, and at the end of the summer, I’m going to upload the pictures into a quick photo book to save for years to come.

 I fully anticipate there will be more than a few hiccups.
-Although I’m sure we’ll wind up with some disaster days that no one wants to rememberer a few bellyflopped activities that never even happen, I’m eager for my kids to have proof that the intention was there.
-I want to partner with them in making memories that they’ll have a tangible record of, and even if this project falls through the cracks with all my other good intentions, I know that this will at least keep me in pursuit of a full and memorable summer.
-It feels right for the season we’re in, and if you find yourself with the capacity to do something similar with your own family, I hope you’ll join me!
-I need a few more ideas to round out our summer bucket list, so if you come up with any fabulous options, send them my way.
+Although I’m sure we’ll wind up with some disaster days that no one wants to rememberer, I’m eager nonetheless.
+I want my my kids to have proof that the intention was there.
+Even if this project falls through the cracks with all my other good intentions, I know memories will be made in the process.
+It feels right for the season we’re in.
+If you find yourself with the capacity to do something similar with your own family, I hope you’ll join me!
+I need a few more ideas to round out our summer bucket list, so send any fabulous options my way.

-As Aimee and I were brainstorming bucket list activities, it was so fun to see how many of her ideas happened in the kitchen.
+As Aimee and I were brainstorming bucket list activities, it was so fun to see many baking projects.
 Probably a fifth of our list has to do with cookie dough or homemade popsicles, and every time she suggested another food activity, my heart soared.
 She is truly a girl after my own heart.
-So today, I’m sharing these espresso white chocolate chunk cookies, a recent baking project from Aimee and I, that I think you’re really going to enjoy.
+Today, I’m sharing a recent baking project of ours: espresso white chocolate chunk cookies.

-A few weeks ago, Aims asked if we could bake cookies and immediately pulled out my bag of fancy white chocolate faves.
-I added in a few spoons of espresso powder for grown-up flavor, and the baked end product was simple and incredibly delicious.
+A few weeks ago, Aims asked if we could bake cookies and pulled out my bag of fancy white chocolate.
+I added espresso powder for grown-up flavor, and the baked end product was simple and incredibly delicious.
 It turns out that terrific white chocolate pairs perfectly with espresso and muscovado sugar cookie dough, and thus, espresso white chocolate chunk cookies were born.

 The dough for these espresso white chocolate chunk cookies is one that you can reference all year long.
 The muscovado sugar keeps them chewy and caramel flavored and it is sturdy enough to handle a wide variety of mix-ins.
-Since then, we’ve added pecans, dark chocolate, and even some crushed pretzels, and I can tell you absolutely none of those varieties have been a disappointment.
+Since then, we’ve added pecans, dark chocolate, and even some crushed pretzels; none of those varieties have been a disappointment.